joelyu/HDS-W1/README.md

 ### Data cleaning

 Both tables ([Supplementary Table S1](https://ars.els-cdn.com/content/image/1-s2.0-S0092867417311212-mmc1.xlsx) & [Supplementary Table S2](https://ars.els-cdn.com/content/image/1-s2.0-S0092867417311212-mmc2.xlsx)) were downloaded, and the first sheets named `Clinical Information` and `Gene Expression` respectively were exported as `mmc1-clinicalInformation.csv` and `mmc2-GeneExpression.csv`, both with the first 3 rows removed.
+The `[data-preprocessing.R](data-preprocessing.R)` will pull the datasets from source, extract the right sheets from the excel files, clean headers (3 rows) and export to cleaned `.csv` files.
+If all else fails, this simple cleaning could be done via Microsoft Excel or any other major spreadsheet software.

 ### License and Usage